Linda Gorim, PhD

 Skills:

-- · Demonstrated ability to use Microsoft Office Suite (Word, Excel, Outlook, Powerpoint, Teams, etc); demonstrated ability using R or SAS for data analysis would be an asset
+- Demonstrated ability to use Microsoft Office Suite (Word, Excel, Outlook, Powerpoint, Teams, etc);

-- · Demonstrated ability to follow written and verbal instructions
+- Demonstrated ability to follow written and verbal instructions

-- · Demonstrated ability to create and foster relationships with people of diverse backgrounds and education levels
+- Demonstrated ability to create and foster relationships with people of diverse backgrounds and education levels

-All Applicants: Applications must include a cover letter, a statement addressing specific background requirements and qualifications, your resume and your transcripts.
+All Applicants: Applications must include a cover letter, a statement addressing specific background requirements and qualifications, a resume and transcripts.
 These documents should be submitted as a single PDF document.
-The statement addressing qualifications must address each and every one of the qualifications listed in the above sections on education, experience and skills.
+The statement addressing qualifications must address every one of the qualifications listed in the above sections on education, experience and skills.
 The use of subtitles is strongly recommended.
 We also strongly encourage providing specific examples of actions or behaviors to demonstrate experience or skill.
 Reporting false information in your application will lead to disqualification.

 Inquiries regarding these positions and applications should be emailed to Dr. Linda Gorim at gorim@ualberta.ca